 Norwich has gone out of its way to make the MPA a practical step toward career advancement.
 There are four start dates per year and a number of hands-on, online labs.
 In addition, Norwich hosts a week-long residency at the end of the degree so you can network with faculty and fellow students.

-Applicants should have a bachelor’s degree from a regionally or nationally accredited U.S. institution (or the equivalent from a foreign institution) and the usual bundle of recommendations, résumé, and a letter of intent.
-Transfer credits may be accepted for up to 12 credits.
+Applicants should have a bachelor’s degree with a GPA of 2.75 from a regionally or nationally accredited U.S. institution (or the equivalent from a foreign institution) and the usual bundle of recommendations, résumé, and a letter of intent.

 University of Chicago